kobaltcore/renkit/README.md

 ### Writing a config file
 renconstruct uses a TOML file for configuration to supply the information required to complete the build process for the various supported platforms.
 An empty template is provided in this repository under [docs/renconstruct.toml](docs/renconstruct.toml).

+It consists of the sections listed below, which govern the behavior of renconstruct itself as well as the built-in and custom tasks that may be optionally activated.

-It consists of the following sections:
+All tasks have the following shared properties:
+- `enabled`: Whether the task should run or not.
+Defaults to `false`.
+- `priorities`: A table of two optional configuration options that governs the priority of a task relative to other tasks:
+  - `pre_build`: The priority of the pre-build stage of this task.
+Pre-build tasks run before any distributions are built.
+Defaults to `0`.
+  - `post_build`: The priority of the post-build stage of this task.
+Post-build tasks run afer every distribution has been built.
+Defaults to `0`.
+- `on_builds`: A list of build names that govern whether the task should run or not.
+For example, if `on_builds = ["mac"]` then the given task will only run if the `mac` build is enabled in this run of `renconstruct`.

 #### `tasks.clean`
 Runs the `clean` operation from `renutil` which removes temporary build artifacts from Ren'Py and additionally cleans out all APK files except for the universal one if building for Android platforms.

-- `enabled`: Whether the task should run or not.
-Defaults to `false`.

 #### `tasks.notarize`
 Notarizes the macOS artifact for distribution.
 Same as the configuration for `renotize` below.

-- `enabled`: Whether the task should run or not.
-Defaults to `false`.
 - `apple_id`: The e-Mail address belonging to the Apple ID you want to use for signing applications.
 - `password`: An app-specific password generated through the [management portal](https://appleid.apple.com/account/manage) of your Apple ID.
 - `identity`: The identity associated with your Developer Certificate which can be found in `Keychain Access` under the category "My Certificates".
 It starts with `Developer ID Application:`, however it suffices to provide the 10-character code in the title of the certificate.